 If I think about it, I transfer the frozen rice to the fridge the night before, but usually I forget.
 I uncover, sprinkle with a little water and thaw then heat in the microwave.
 The whole process takes about 10 minutes and yields perfect brown rice, just as good as fresh.
 If you do not have a microwave, reheating on the stove works great as long as your rice was previously thawed.
 Thawed rice is also perfect for fried-rice-style dishes.

-The easiest way to cook brown rice (and lots of it!)
+How to cook brown rice: the easiest way to batch cook brown rice

 - 2 to 5 cups brown rice just eyeball it

-- Pour your brown rice in a fine-mesh metal sieve.
+- While you wait for the water to boil, pour your brown rice in a fine-mesh metal sieve.

 - Turn off the heat.

-- Dump the water and drain the rice through the fine-mesh metal sieve and immediately return it to the hot pot.
+- Working with your fine-mesh metal sieve, drain the rice.
+Immediately return it to the hot pot.
 Do your best but don't worry about removing 100% of the water.

 - Cover but keep the pot off the heat.
 (Residual heat from an electric element is OK.)